khalloda/Litigation_Reports/DocumentUpload_request.md

 # ⚙️ Debug & Fix “/api/documents” Upload 400 Error

 You are a Principal Software Architect / Senior Developer with 10+ years experience.
 Your task is to investigate, diagnose, and fully fix the issue where uploading documents fails, giving a **400 (Bad Request)** from `POST /api/documents`.
 As the same Document Upload Faliure issue is still there.
-Note that the Edit function is working now.
+Note that the Edit function is working now
 ---

 ## Goals

 1. Identify the root cause(s) of the 400 error.
 2. Write precise changes to frontend and backend to resolve it.
 3. Ensure uploads work reliably under expected conditions (correct field names, size limits, headers, file type).
 4. Add tests, logs, and documentation to prevent regressions.

 ---

 ## Requirements & Checks

 For each, verify and if needed, fix:

 | Area | What to Check / Fix |
 |------|---------------------|
 | **Route / Controller / Validation** | Locate `POST /api/documents` backend route; inspect file upload handler, required field names; inspect validation rules (file required, mimetypes, max size). |